 “The whole Bible is based on the claim that God has spoken.”
 This conviction is the unifying thread that binds together the sermons collected in Fleming Rutledge’s And God Spoke to Abraham: Preaching from the Old Testament.
-For Rutledge, the Episcopal priest, author, and celebrated preacher, it is impossible to understand the "talkative God”¹ that...
-Continue Reading →
+For Rutledge, it is impossible to understand the talkative God that Christians confess without the Old Testament.

 "If anyone should ask: What is certain in life and death – so certain that everything else may be anchored in it?
 The answer is: The love of Christ.
 Life teaches us that this is the only true reply."

 In the game Jenga, players pull foundational wooden blocks from a block tower and place them strategically back on top.
 The tower gets higher and weaker, and all it takes is one misplaced block to bring it all tumbling down.
 If you’ve never played Jenga, but think you’d enjoy seeing the disastrous toppling of a poorly built design, look no further than the Netflix documentary Fyre.

 Yes, dear friends, our winter playlist is here at last!
 Compiled with love and guaranteed to warm the cockles of your heart.
 So pop those headphones on and get ready to lose yourself in the frosty delight of these musical twists and turns.

 Recently, I received a bit of an Advent jolt thanks to art critic and theologian Dan Siedell.
 In his book Who's Afraid of Modern Art?: Essays on Modern Art and Theology in Conversation, Seidell tells the engrossing story of the controversy surrounding the work below: The image, created by American artist Andrés Serrano, seems rather innocuous –...
 Continue Reading →